 Jones was the charismatic leader of the church involved with helping others, but began to more and more demand loyalty as he preached sacrifice.
 His vision, to some, was seen at best as socialist in nature.

 America extolled the virtues of "the public welfare", "the public good", and even thought privately "we take care of our own."
-This, oddly enough, happened as the military was growing increasingly, with the help of McTell News, to be seen as the most competent institution in America.
+This, oddly enough, happened as the military was growing increasingly large, and with the help of McTell News, it came to be seen as the most competent institution in America.